-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.), Element Lifestyle (Vic Harbour West) Inc. and Element Lifestyle Retirement (Hong Kong) Limited (formerly known as Team Host Development Ltd.) ("Element (Hong Kong)") and 51% owned subsidiary Element Provita Services (Hong Kong) Ltd. ("Element Provita (Hong Kong)").
-Element (Hong Kong) and Element Provita (Hong Kong) were incorporated in Hong Kong under the Companies Ordinance (Chapter 622 of the laws of Hong Kong) on February 23, 2016 and December 5, 2018 respectively.
-Element (Hong Kong) has 51% of ownership of Element Provita (Hong Kong).
-They were incorporated to explore opportunities in Hong Kong and China.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Element Lifestyle Management Inc. (formerly known as Element Lifestyle Retirement Inc.), Element Lifestyle (Vic Harbour West) Inc. and Element Lifestyle Retirement (Hong Kong) Limited (formerly known as Team Host Development Ltd.) ("Element (Hong Kong)").
+Element (Hong Kong) was incorporated in Hong Kong under the Companies Ordinance (Chapter 622 of the laws of Hong Kong) on February 23, 2016 and is a wholly-owned subsidiary of the Company.
+Element (Hong Kong) was incorporated to explore opportunities in Hong Kong and China.